JohnVinyard/music-synthesis/README.md

 audio.
 Putting these away (for now).
 Shifting my attention toward conditional discriminators next.

+# Thursday, March 11, 2020 6AM
+Using linear-spaced filters in both the generator and discriminator seems to help audio quality.
+My hunch is that using mel-spaced oscillators for the generator greatly limits its ability to produce accurate frequencies in higher ranges

 # TODO
-- try filterbank experiment with linear-space filters
-- try filterbank experiment with additional filtered noise channels
+- *try filterbank experiment with additional filtered noise channels*
+- *try mel scale discriminator and linear-spaced generator*
+- *try filterbank discriminator without multiscale*
-- try weight norm with FilterBank experiment
+- *try weight norm with FilterBank experiment*
+- *try dilated convolutions in filterbank generator*

+- try conditional discriminator

+- try filterbank with log-scaled magnitudes, or a-weighting
+- try filterbank with only small-scale

 - think about what it means that multiscale formulation performs well on this many speakers (i.e. it also performs well on TIMIT)
 - try filterbank experiment with original MelGAN discriminator
 - try weight norm with multiscale experiment
-- try conditional discriminator

 - organize spectrogram differently, with octaves grouped together
     - `(batch, channels, octave, f0, time)`